stevenxngo/statify-react-app/README.md

 # Statify React app

 A React app that uses the Spotify API to display your top artists and tracks.
-Made in conjunction with a [Node.js backend](https://github.com/stevenxngo/statify-node-app) and compatible with both desktop and mobile devices.
+Made with Create React App and in conjunction with a [Node.js backend](https://github.com/stevenxngo/statify-node-app) and compatible with both desktop and mobile devices.

 ## Video Demo